-Hence BIC is essentially a penalized goodness-of-measure.
-Here "goodness-of-fit" is identified with the log-likelihood, $L{\mathbf{C}}(f{\mathbf{C}})$, which will assign higher values to those cluster schemes, \mathbf{C} , in which the relative frequencies in $f{\mathbf{C}}$ are indeed "unusually high" relative to those in other cluster schemes.
-The second term then penalizes those cluster schemes, \mathbf{C} , with higher numbers of clusters ($k{\mathbf{C}}$) relative to the total number of establishments, n (to avoid "over fitting" the data).
+schemes, C, in which the relative frequencies in f_C are indeed "unusually high" relative to those in other cluster schemes.
+The second term then penalizes those cluster schemes, C, with higher numbers of clusters (k_C) relative to the total number of establishments, n (to avoid "over fitting" the data).

-Given this criterion function, the cluster-detection procedure developed in Mori and Smith [15, Section 5] amounts to a systematic way of searching the space of possible cluster probabity models above to find a cluster scheme, \mathbf{C}^ , with a maximum value of $BIC{\mathbf{C}^}$.12 While the details of this search procedure will play no role in the present analysis, the results of this procedure for Japanese industries will play a crucial role.
-Hence it is appropriate to illustrate these results in terms of the "livestock products" industry in Japan, shown in Figure 2.2 below.
+Given this criterion function, the cluster-detection procedure developed in Mori and Smith (2009b, Section 5) amounts to a systematic way of searching the space of possible cluster probability models above to find a cluster scheme, \mathbb{C}^ , with a maximum value of $BIC{\mathbb{C}^}$.13 While the details of this search procedure will play no role in the present analysis, the results of this procedure for Japanese industries will play a crucial role.
+Hence it is appropriate to illustrate these results in terms of the "livestock products" industry in Japan, shown in Figure 2.

-Here Figure 2.2(a) shows the relative density of "livestock products" establishments in each municipality of Japan,13 where darker patchs correspond to higher densities.
-Figure 2.2(b) shows the cluster scheme, \mathbb{C}^ , that was produced for the "livestock products" industry by this cluster-detection procedure.
-Here it is seen that not all isolated patches of density are clusters.
+Here, Figure 2(a) shows the relative density of "livestock products" establishments in each municipality of Japan,14 where darker patches correspond to higher densities.
+Figure 2(b) shows the cluster scheme, C^ , that was produced for the "livestock products" industry by this cluster-detection procedure.
+Here, it is seen that not all isolated patches of density are clusters.
 But the highest density areas do indeed yield significant clusters.
-Notice also that while these clusters are by no means circular, the convex solidification procedure above has produced easily recognizable clusters that do seem to reflect the shapes of these high density areas.
+Notice also that while these clusters are by no means circular, the convex solidification procedure above has produced easily recognizable clusters that do seem to reflect the shapes of these high-density areas.

-2.4 A Test of Significant Clustering
+A Test of Significant Clustering

-Finally it should be emphasized that even random locational patterns are not perfectly uniform, and hence will tend to exhibit some degree of clustering.
-So there remains the statistical question of whether the "locally best" cluster scheme, \mathbf{C}^ , found for an industry by the above procedure is significantly better (in terms of BIC values) than would be expected in a random location pattern.
-This can be tested in a straightforward way by (i) generating N random location patterns for the establishments of a given industry, (ii) determining the locally optimal values, say BIC_s^ , for each simulated pattern, s = 1, ..., N, and (iii) comparing the value, $BIC{\mathbf{C}^}$, with this sampling distribution of BIC values.
-If $BIC{\mathbf{C}^}$ is sufficiently large (say in the top 5% of these values), then one may conclude that the clustering captured by \mathbf{C}^ is significantly higher than what would be expected under randomness.
-Otherwise, \mathbf{C}^ is said to involve spurious clustering.14
+Finally, it should be emphasized that even random locational patterns are not perfectly uniform, and hence will tend to exhibit some degree of clustering.
+So there remains the statistical question of whether the "locally best" cluster scheme, C^ , found for an industry by the above procedure is significantly better (in terms of BIC values) than would be expected in a random location pattern.
+This can be tested in a straightforward way by (i) generating N random location patterns for the establishments of a given industry, (ii) determining the locally optimal values, say BIC_s^ , for each simulated pattern, s = $1, \ldots, N$, and (iii) comparing the value, BIC{C^} , with this sampling distribution of BIC values.
+If BIC{C^} is sufficiently large (say in the top 5 percent of these values), then one may conclude that the clustering captured by C^ is highly significant, and different from what would be expected under randomness.
+Otherwise, C^ is said to involve spurious clustering.
+For additional details, see Mori and Smith (2009b, Section 5.3).15